About the NYPR:

 Shalom Chalson is a Philosophy major at NTU.
 Her interests include political philosophy and the philosophy of mind.
 She has some experience in the media and publications — she was a writer at the Nanyang Chronicle, a member of the SGIFF’s Youth Jury, and an editor at her JC’s paper.

-Frederick Choo is a year two philosophy undergraduate and research assistant at NTU.
+Frederick Choo is a Philosophy undergraduate and research assistant at NTU.
 His primary interests lie in the philosophy of religion, metaethics, and the epistemology of disagreement.
 He is a blog contributor at moralapologetics.com and he helps to lead Reasonable Faith Singapore.
 His non-intellectual hobbies include music and magic.

 Ng Ling Xuan is a Philosophy major at NTU.
 Her ever-evolving philosophical interests range from philosophy of mind/perception to existentialism and metaethics, and from Buddhist philosophy to Daoist thought.
 She has been involved in editorial work at Heavy Metal Tribune, of which she is a co-founder.
 In her free time, Ling Xuan consumes music/films copiously, practices Cardistry, and is a huge fan of craft beers.